We’ll show you how to enjoy the perfect Yokohama itinerary with this 3 days in Yokohama, Japan travel guide!

 We’ve put together this Yokohama itinerary to help you really enjoy your one, two or three days in the city.

 The first thing you need to do is make your way to Yokohama, and chances are you’ll be doing this from Tokyo.

 Jump on the Tokyu Railways line from Shibuya, and you’ll be in Yokohama in around 30 minutes.

 It’s the fastest and most efficient way to get to the city on a Yokohama day trip.

 Once you arrive, head to your hotel, drop your bags off, and then make your way back to Yokohama Station (if your hotel isn’t already near there).

 9am – Sushi Breakfast at the Fish Market

-No trip to Japan would be complete without enjoying a fresh sushi breakfast, and the first place we’re going to send you to in Yokohama will blow your mind.
+No trip to Japan would be complete without enjoying a fresh sushi breakfast, and the first place we’re going to send you to for your one day in Yokohama will blow your mind.

-Head out from the station towards the Yokohama Central Fish Market, an easy 20-minute walk away.
+Head out from Yokohama Station towards the Yokohama Central Fish Market, an easy 20-minute walk away.